ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 RC blocks are a pair of blocks that allow to send and receive logic signals between different creations.

-#### Radio Sender Block
+#### Radio Sender

-Radio sender blocks transmit their input value to other radio receiver blocks on the same channel and isolation level.
+Radio senders transmit their input value to other radio receivers on the same channel and isolation level.

 Its settings are shown in figure \ref{fig:RCSender} and are as follows: